One-loop corrections in Maxwell-metric-affine bumblebee gravity: Summary

 \section{Summary}

 We formulated a coupling of the electromagnetic field to the metric-affine bumblebee gravity.
 Then, we restricted ourselves to the case of the weak field regime where the spacetime metric is expanded up to the second-order in the non-minimal coupling $\xi$ around the flat background.
 Furthermore, the new effective gauge-bumblebee theory arises when the action is expanded up to the second order in the non-minimal coupling, $\xi$.
 In this scenario, we considered small fluctuations of the bumblebee field around one of the vacua introducing spontaneous Lorentz symmetry breaking and calculated the lower quantum corrections in the resulting theory.
 We emphasized that, as a result of LSB, such an effective theory yields some unconventional couplings between the bumblebee and the electromagnetic fields, and self-couplings of the bumblebee field.
-At the one-loop level, we have generated renormalization of the Maxwell term, a divergent aether-like LV term, and four-photon contributions to the Euler-Heisenberg-like effective action which are finite for the presence of a nontrivial LSB.
-Also, we obtained the lower (quadratic) quantum contribution to the effective action of the bumblebee field up to the second order in derivatives.
+In the one-loop approximation, we have generated non-local contributions to the Podolsky-like and aether-like LV terms which have not be obtained in \cite{ourbumb2}.
+Also, we found the lower (quadratic) quantum contribution to the effective action of the bumblebee field up to the second order in derivatives.

+Let us briefly discuss the physical significance of our results.
+We note that the bumblebee field, within our framework, represents itself as an effective source for the non-metricity tensor in the weak field approximation, cf. Eqs. (\ref{gexpand},\ref{gexpand1}).
+Therefore, we presented a mechanism allowing to obtain the LV contributions coming from the post-Minkowskian corrections to the effective action of the electromagnetic field, together with the lower LV contribution to the effective gravity action within the bumblebee model, thus, opening the way for dynamical generation of various terms listed in \cite{KosLiGrav}.
+We expect that these additive terms can be used for studying various LV effects for the weak gravity, in particular, for different aspects of its interaction with the gauge fields.

 Regarding other possible gauge-vector couplings, we note that certainly, our theory is not unique one allowing for coupling of bumblebee and gauge fields.
 We can consider also the model like

 where $\tilde{F}^{\mu\nu}=\frac{1}{2}\epsilon^{\mu\nu\lambda\rho}F_{\lambda\rho}$ is the dual tensor, and $\chi_1$, $\chi_2$ are some functions assumed to be of the form $\chi_{1,2}(z)=1+z+\ldots$.
 Such a theory can be treated as a reminiscence of effective models for field dependent magnetic permeability \cite{perm}.
 However, unlike \cite{perm} where the permeability was described by a scalar field, here it is presented with a vector one which probably can allow for studies of anisotropic manifestations of magnetisation.
 We expect to study such theories in forthcoming papers.